Do you want to know what are the notes on a violin?

 D string: D4 – middle C on the piano

-A string: A4 – two octaves above the treble clef on a piano
+A string: A4 – two octaves above the treble clef on the piano

-E string: E5 – one octave above the treble clef on a piano
+E string: E5 – one octave above the treble clef on the piano

 What is the difference between a string and a note?